 Imagine his surprise.

-Now imagine the loud sound my body made when it hit the wall.
+Now imagine the sound my body made when it hit the wall.

-I even didn’t get a good look at him.
-In fact, it probably would have made more sense to ride up in the elevator with him, but that didn’t occur to me until after the… incident.
+I didn’t even get a good look at him.
+In hindsight, it probably would have made more sense to ride up in the elevator with him, but that didn’t occur to me until after the… incident.

 Hey, you know what makes people run fast?
 Cranberries.
 Because they’re healthy and stuff.
 But all that healthiness has to be balanced with sugar and butter, so you should shove some cranberries into a wee pie and consume ’em that way.
 Better yet, top that mini-pie with ice cream and then run around your neighbourhood.
 Goodness knows who you might run into.
 The toasted walnuts in the streusel topping balance the sweetness of the jammy cranberry filling in these pies, AND: maple syrup comes from trees, which means it’s probably good for you, and there is maple syrup in the filling.
 I’m not saying these mini-pies will help you win a marathon or anything.
 I’m just saying they might help you win a marathon.